Defense secretary OK’s $1 billion for border fencing help

 WASHINGTON (AP) — Acting Defense Secretary Patrick Shanahan has authorized the Army Corps of Engineers to begin planning and building 57 miles of 18-foot-high fencing in Yuma, Arizona, and El Paso, Texas, along the U.S. border with Mexico.

-The Pentagon says it will divert up to $1 billion to support the Department of Homeland Security and Customs and Border Patrol.
+The Pentagon says it will divert up to $1 billion to support the Department of Homeland Security and Customs and Border Protection.
 The funding would also go toward installing lighting and constructing roads in those areas.

 Shanahan says the Corps’ focus will be on blocking “drug-smuggling corridors.”